Guest Blogs, Writing Advice Guest Blogger Guest Blogs, Writing Advice Guest Blogger

 Hi readers and writerly friends!

-This week in Freelancing, Breyonna Jordan is taking over the blog to tell you all about info-dumping in science-fiction and fantasy novels!
+If you’re new to the blog, thanks for stopping by, and if you’re a returning reader, it’s nice to see you again!
+For this post, Breyonna Jordan is taking over the blog to tell you all about info-dumping in science-fiction and fantasy novels!
 Leave her a comment and check out her website and other socials!

 Breyonna Jordan loves exploring new frontiers—underground cities, mythical kingdoms, and expansive space stations, to be exact.
 As a developmental editor, she relishes every opportunity to help world-builders improve their works and learn more about the wonderful world of writing.
 She enjoys novels that are fresh, far-reaching, and fun and she can’t wait to see your next book on her TBR list.